 - Police Pension Plan: (For sworn police personnel only).
 Vesting schedule: 40 percent at four years of service; 60 percent at five years of service; increases by 20 percent each year thereafter until fully vested at seven years of service.

-The city contributes eight percent of salary to the pension plan for all regular full-time employees with four or less years of service, nine percent after five years of service and 10 percent after 10 or more years of service.
+The city contributes eight percent of salary to the pension plan for all regular full-time employees with five or less years of service, nine percent after five years of service and 10 percent after 10 or more years of service.
 Employees contribute 12 percent of their salary.Related Information: